 What Prison Radio is:

-We challenge unjust police and prosecutorial practices which result in mass incarceration, racism and gender discrimination by bringing the voices of men, women and kids into the public debate.
+We challenge unjust police and prosecutorial practices which result in mass incarceration, racism and gender discrimination by bringing the voices of incarcerated people into the public debate.
 Our radio broadcasts examine core issues that create crime and disenfranchise communities.
 Our educational materials serve as a catalyst for public activism; strengthening movements for social change.
 Prison Radio’s productions illustrate the perspectives and the intrinsic human worth of the more than 7.1 million people under correctional control in the U.S.

 Prison Radio’s mission is to include the voices of incarcerated people in the public debate.